Feel confident that your internal controls are adequate, effective, and in compliance.

 - Complying with regulatory requirements

 Organizations that depend on external service providers to perform critical outsourced business functions are becoming more diligent in evaluating the service provider’s internal control environment.
 A System and Organization Controls (SOC) for Service Organizations (SOC 1, SOC 2, or SOC 3) examination can provide that assurance.

 From the initial readiness phase to final control testing and reporting, our professionals will collaborate with service organization personnel to recommend ways to strengthen the control environment and prepare for an attestation examination.

-CliftonLarsonAllen (CLA) has the industry, accounting, audit, security, and technology management knowledge to assess internal controls and security measures and determine if business goals and service delivery may be at risk.
+CLA has the industry, accounting, audit, security, and technology management knowledge to assess internal controls and security measures and determine if business goals and service delivery may be at risk.

 We have significant experience evaluating technical infrastructure controls applicable to networks, servers, workstations, and other devices as well as application system(s) and underlying database(s) that maintain client data.
-We also analyze controls related to the physical environment and organization management for design and effectiveness.
+We also analyze controls related to the physical environment and organizational management for design and effectiveness.

 SOC reporting services

 Whether this is your first pursuit of an assurance engagement or your service organization is looking to change service auditors, CLA can help by:

 - Determining if SOC 1, SOC 2, or SOC 3 is most appropriate to satisfy the needs of user organizations

 - Assessing design of controls to meet control objectives or principles